✼ We may earn an affiliate commission if you make a purchase through links on our site.

 While I enjoy a great romance novel, this is one book that could have focused less on the love story.
 Without giving away too much of the plot, there is a love triangle that is a bit disappointing in my opinion.
 If this had been handled differently, the book would definitely be that much more interesting.

-If you love a Shakespeare retelling, and books that feature families and friendships, this is one to check out.
+The Last True Poets of the Sea by Julia Drake is one to check out if you love a Shakespeare retelling, and books that feature families and friendships.
 The story is enjoyable, but there is a bit more romance than necessary.
-The Last True Poets of the Sea is a great addition to a fall TBR.
+It is a great addition to a fall TBR.